-- Accelerated silicosis, which occurs after exposure to larger amounts of silica over a shorter period of time (5 to 15 years).
+- Accelerated silicosis occurs after exposure to larger amounts of silica over a shorter period of time (3 to 10 years).
 Swelling in the lungs and symptoms occur faster than in simple silicosis.

 People who work in jobs where they are exposed to silica dust are at risk.
 These jobs include: